 Other than mining, Minecraft is about crafting.
 It’s in the name!
 In this final guide book, which is part of a series of official guide books about the different functions in the game.
 Learn how to do everything from basic builds to advanced projects.
 The fully-illustrated, official guide will walk readers through every step of building structures from reinforced walls to massive castles to sprawling cities.
 It’s a very helpful guide for those who want to play creative, or who like a game balanced between exploration and crafting.

-These amazing Minecraft books will walk you through the basic and advanced mechanics of the game to the creative exploration and fiction the game has inspired.
+These amazing Minecraft books will walk your child through everything from the basic and advanced mechanics of the game, to the creative exploration and fiction the game has inspired.
 Whether you want your child to get more out of the game and engage more deeply with the technology, or whether your Minecraft fan needs some encouragement with reading chapter books, you’re sure to find something here.
 Up next, check out the best Minecraft toys.

-Plus, learn how to solve puzzles, build, and create games with fun coding in Minecraft, led live by an expert teacher in our Minecraft Redstone Engineering class (Grades 2-5), Minecraft Coding Quest class (Grades 2-5) and Minecraft Code to Mod (Grades 5-9).
-Get started with our free Minecraft class.
+Plus, help your child learn how to solve puzzles, build, and create games with fun coding in Minecraft, led live by an expert teacher in our Minecraft Redstone Engineering class (Grades 2-5), Minecraft Coding Quest class (Grades 3-6) and Minecraft Code to Mod (Grades 4-8).
+Get started with a free Minecraft class.

 Written by Bryan Gordon, a Create & Learn instructor.
 After ten years of working as an English teacher, Bryan began studying Math and Computer Science over the past few years.
 Aside from writing and teaching, he likes cooking, gardening, playing guitar, and hanging out with his cats, Baguette and Wally.